Blog

 Verification in GEO consists of third-party signals that confirm a business exists, operates as described, and is recognized by others in the real world.

-They show answer engines that the entity they understand internally is also acknowledged externally, reducing hallucination risk and increasing recommendation confidence.
+What these signals do is validate rather than persuade.
+They validate your self-claims, showing LLMs that the entity they understand internally is also acknowledged externally.
+This reduces hallucination risk and increases recommendation confidence.

 The Three Verification Signals AI Systems Trust Most in GEO for Local Businesses